pipe-cd/pipecd/docs/content/en/blog/news/january-2022-update.md

 Filtering application or deployment by the label is being implemeted currently.
 We hope that it will be shipped in the next release.

-##### Simplifying the way of registering application
+##### Simplifying the way of registering an application

-Before [v0.23.0](https://github.com/pipe-cd/pipe/releases/tag/v0.23.0), while registering a new application user has to configure the application information manually.
-But now most of the information can be specified in the application configuration file.
+Before [v0.23.0](https://github.com/pipe-cd/pipe/releases/tag/v0.23.0), while registering a new application user has to configure the application information manually via a registration form.
+For now, most of the information can be specified in the application configuration file.
 And Piped agents automatically find the un-registered applications to suggest to users.
 It means that all you have to do is just a few clicks on the web console.

 ![](/images/registering-an-application-from-git.png)
 <p style="text-align: center;">